mbrav/formula-studio/README.md

 #### *αιρha*
 - [x] Basic database back-end polished, suitable for limited practical usage
-- [ ] Add settings/configuration page to admin
-- [ ] A model with to-register user who signed up for a class
+- [x] A model with to-register user who signed up for a class
 - [x] Hacked together scripts for importing data
 	- [ ] Publish as `jupyter` notebooks)